lhe17/nebula/README.md

 #> $algorithm
 #>  [1] "NBGMM (LN)" "NBGMM (LN)" "NBGMM (LN)" "NBGMM (LN)" "NBGMM (LN)"
 #>  [6] "NBGMM (LN)" "NBGMM (LN)" "NBGMM (LN)" "NBGMM (LN)" "NBGMM (LN)"
+#>
+#> $covariance
+#> NULL
 ```

 The function by default fitted the negative binomial gamma mixed model
 (NBGMM) for each of the genes, and return a list of summary statistics
 including the fold change, p-values, and both subject-level and
 cell-level overdispersions (*σ*<sup>2</sup> and *ϕ*<sup> − 1</sup>).
 The
-cells need to be grouped by the subjects before using as the input to
+cells need to be grouped by the subjects (that is, the cells of the same
+subject should be placed consecutively) before using as the input to the
-the *nebula* function.
-If the cells are not grouped, the *group\_cell*
+`nebula` function.
+If the cells are not grouped, the `group_cell`
-function can be used to first reorder the cells.
-If the cells are
+function can be used to first reorder the cells, as shwon below.
+If a
+scaling factor is specified by the user, it should also be included in
-already grouped, the *group\_cell* function will return NULL.
+`group_cell`.
+If the cells are already grouped, `group_cell` will return
+*NULL*.

 ### Example